 The establishment of the Global Food 50/50 initiative is a response to broad stakeholder demand for a global food system that is accountable for progress toward gender equality.
-This global mechanism will monitor progress and hold food system organizations accountable for achieving gender equality in leadership and implementing policies and strategies for gender-just and equitable food systems.
+This global mechanism monitors progress and holds food system organizations accountable for achieving gender equality in leadership and implementing policies and strategies for gender-just and equitable food systems.

-Global Food 50/50 is a joint initiative of Global Health 50/50 and the International Food Policy Research Institute.
+Global Food 50/50 is a joint initiative of Global Health 50/50, the International Food Policy Research Institute and UN Women.
 Global Food 50/50 emerges from and uses the methodology of the existing Global Health 50/50 initiative.

 The Global Food 50/50 partnership argues that a combination of gender-responsive programming, gender-equitable institutions, and diversity in leadership will lead to more effective organizations and more equitable and inclusive food systems.

 Global Health 50/50® is an independent research and advocacy initiative that generates comprehensive analysis, action and accountability for intersectional gender equality in global health systems.
 Established in 2017, its annual global report along with the Gender and Health Index monitors the policies and practices of hundreds of organizations active in global health and health policy.
 Global Health 50/50’s contribution to the 2022 GF5050 report was supported in part by USAID.